magnuslarsen/geoJSON-Danish-Municipalities/README.md

 # Danish municipalities geoJSON
 This is meant to be used in [Elastic Map Services](https://maps.elastic.co/) or other similar services

+To use this map with private IP-ranges, see [this repository](https://github.com/magnuslarsen/CustomMaxmindDatabase)

 ## Update map properties
 lau_1 is fixed.
 Do not change this.
 Rest can be changed as pleased.